scotthds/dse-eks/README.md

 #### Prerequisites:
 * Tools including eksctl and kubectl should already be installed on your machine.
 * Kubernetes server's version is 1.8.x or higher.
+* to create an EKS cluster see the instructions at https://github.com/scotthds/dse-eks/blob/master/eks/INSTALL.md

 #### 1. Create required configmaps for DataStax Enterprise Statefulset and DataStax Enterprise OpsCenter Statefulset
 ```